marveldylan/u1_lesson_ES6/README.md

 In this lesson, we'll learn all about the new (as of 2015 lol) standard in JavaScript syntax: ES6 or ECMAScript 2015.

 ## Objectives
-- Review
-- Learn arrow functions and how they can clean up our code
 - Learn about the spread operator and the power it gives us
 - Learn all about destructuring
 - Get practice in with each of these new concepts